thin-edge/thin-edge.io/docs/src/tutorials/send-events.md

 ### Cumulocity cloud data mapping

-The Cumulocity mapper will convert Thin Edge JSON into Cumulocity SmartREST messages and send it to Cumulocity via MQTT, if the size of the event payload size is less than 16K bytes.
+The Cumulocity mapper will convert Thin Edge JSON into Cumulocity SmartREST messages and send it to Cumulocity via MQTT, if the event payload size is less than 16K bytes.

-For example the `login_event` described in the earlier sections will will be converted to the following Cumulocity SmartREST message:
+For example the `login_event` described in the earlier sections will be converted to the following Cumulocity SmartREST message:

 ```csv
 400,login_event,"A user just logged in",2021-01-01T05:30:45+00:00